tustin2121/James_Somerton_Transcripts/_videos/4wi49P-Qjcc.md

 <compare>
 <james {% include timecode %}>

-because of the city's changing demographics Milwaukee's police department created new units to better defend white straight residents from black and other minority groups
+<mark>Because of the city's changing demographics, Milwaukee's police department created new units to better defend White, straight residents from Black and other minority groups.</mark>

 </james>
 <from>

 https://www.washingtonpost.com/made-by-history/2022/10/11/racism-homophobia-enabled-jeffrey-dahmers-crimes/ 11

-The shifts in urban demographics also prompted Milwaukee law enforcement to develop new police units that would protect the interests of the city’s White community against Black Milwaukeeans and other marginalized communities, like LGBTQ and Latino people.
+<mark>The shifts in urban demographics also prompted Milwaukee law enforcement to develop new police units that would protect the interests of the city’s White community against Black Milwaukeeans and other marginalized communities, like LGBTQ and Latino people.</mark>

 </from>
 </compare>